nasa-fornax/fornax-demo-notebooks/forced_photometry/multiband_photometry.md

 from photometry import lookup_img_pair
 #from prepare_prf import prepare_prf

+# This code is to parse cloud access information; currently in `code_src`, eventually will be part of pyvo
+import fornax

-# temporarily let the notebook start without tractor as dependency
+# temporarily let the notebook start without tractor as a dependency
 try:
     from find_nconfsources import find_nconfsources
 except ImportError: